realshapes/legendary-mantainer/README.md

 # legendary-updater
-A simple batch script that checks for updates on Legendary
+A simple batch script that checks for updates on the [Legendary CLI Program](https://github.com/derrod/legendary)

 ## Usage
 Before using be sure to have the `Legendary.exe` file in your User account folder Ex. `C:\Users\shapes`.
 If it isn't in there, move it into there or